dudley-fitzgerald/AutomatedWellLogCorrelation/README.md

 ### Training a 1D Convolutional Autoencoder

 Ultimately we want to train a model that can learn higher dimensional representations of well log expressions that we can use to assess similarities between well logs.
-In order to achieve this a very simple 1D Convultional Autoencorder was put together using PyTorch.
+In order to achieve this a very simple 1D Convolutional Autoencorder was put together using PyTorch.
 This model contains a 5 layer enconding method consiting of 1D convolutional layers that are combined with ReLu activation and Max Pooling functions, as well as a 5 layer decoding method consisting of 1D transpose convolutional layers that are combined with ReLu activation functions.  **There is definitely room to improve on the architecture of this model.**

 #### Create training data